Did you know that for most solopreneur websites, the “about me” page is one of the most-visited pages?

 When you let your customer into your head, when they get to understand your motivations and how you think, they’re going to be way more inclined to trust you.

-For example, if you ran family photograph business, you might write something like:
+For example, if you ran family photography business, you might write something like:

 I’ll be the first to say that family photos are hard to get just right.
 Maybe you’ve been trying for years to get that holiday card money shot where everyone is actually smiling.
 Or maybe you’ve just accepted that someone is going to end up with a wrinkled shirt.